Improving workplace productivity by optimising the indoor environment #CIBSEsymposium

 WLP+ project was collaboration between industry partners (LCMB Building Performance Ltd, Emcore, Constructing Excellence, British Council for Offices, Estates department of Kings College) and academics from Oxford Brookes University.
 View the full report ahead of having a chance to discuss it with Professor Gupta.

-His paper presentation No 18.4 has been included in the Session 18 stream focusing on "Developing sustainable buildings and systems" and will take place on Day Two of the Programme, Friday 26th April 2019.
+His paper presentation No 18.4 was included in the Session 18 stream focusing on "Developing sustainable buildings and systems" and took place on Day Two of the Programme, Friday 26th April 2019.

 See Symposium programme and full event overview.